Building Skills for Life

 Promoting Employability Skills

 Despite significant economic growth in recent years, Kenya’s unemployment rates remain startling high.
 The population of Kenyans most affected is youth ages 18-24 years.
 This cohort constitutes almost 80% of Kenya’s entire population, and represents by far the bulk of unemployed people in Kenya.
-In this video to the right, Program Director, Mary Kiguru, highlights the need to help EFAC students build employability skills or “soft skills” to ensure successful entrance into the workforce.
+In this video to the right, EFAC student Esther Wagaki shares how internships during University have prepared her with the 21st century skills needed to ensure successful entrance into the workforce.